How to Prepare for Initial Tests in Army, Navy and PAF

 Having the right materials saves time and ensures effective learning.

-• Websites offering free and paid mock tests, solved questions, and tutorials are invaluable.
+• Websites offering free/paid mock tests, solved questions, and tutorials.

-• YouTube channels with detailed tutorials on verbal and non-verbal reasoning, mathematics, and general knowledge.
+• YouTube channels for verbal & non-verbal reasoning, math, and GK tutorials.

-• Typing practice apps if your test includes computer literacy.
+• Typing practice apps if computer literacy is tested.

-• Focus on Pakistan’s history, geography, politics, and military-related topics.
+• Focus on Pakistan’s history, geography, politics & military topics.

-• Solve as many past papers and sample MCQs as possible.
+• Solve past papers & sample MCQs extensively.

 Step 4: Master Cognitive and Academic Sections with Depth